Les Petits Meurtres d'Agatha Christie: Episodes

-Series Three: 1970s France (announced 2019, to begin in 2021)
+Series Three: 1970s France

 A third series, with a new cast and set in France in the 1970s, was announced in 2019.

-The first and third episodes will be adaptations of, respectively, Endless Night and The Hollow.
-The second and fourth episodes, as well as the fifth and sixth episodes planned for 2022, will all be original stories; according to the producer, they will be in the "spirit of Agatha Christie".
+The first and third episodes are adaptations of, respectively, Endless Night and The Hollow.
+Other episodes are original stories; according to the producer, they are in the "spirit of Agatha Christie".

+Overview

+The third series is set in the 1970s, again in Lille, France.
+Commissaire Annie Gréco is aided by police inspector Max Beretta and psychologist Rose Bellecour.